-2.4.7 Minimum number of Samples
+2.4.7 Minimum number of Case Samples

-In order to maintain proficiency, RMTC-accredited Laboratories are required to analyze Drug and Medication Control Samples that are provided by State Horse Racing Authorities from a minimum of 2,500 horses per year, excluding those horses sampled for TCO2 analysis, following the principles of the RMTC Drug and Medication Control Program.
-The RMTC will monitor the number of horses tested by the Laboratory.
-If the number of horses tested falls below 2,500 per year, RMTC Laboratory accreditation may be suspended or revoked in accordance with sections 2.4.9.2, and 2.4.9.3.
+In order to maintain proficiency, RMTC-accredited Laboratories are required to analyze Drug and Medication Control Samples from horses that are submitted by State Horse Racing Authorities from a minimum of 2,500 case samples per year, excluding samples submitted for TCO2 analysis, following the principles of the RMTC Drug and Medication Control Program.
+The RMTC will monitor the number of case samples tested by the Laboratory.
+If the number of case samples tested falls below 2,500 per year, RMTC Laboratory accreditation may be suspended or revoked in accordance with sections 2.4.9.2, and 2.4.9.3.
+Samples that qualify toward meeting this requirement and any exceptions to the minimum number of samples can be reviewed and considered by the HTLC.
+Laboratories that do not meet this requirement but have met all other Code requirements may qualify for provisional Accreditation if approved by the RMTC Board.